ACRRM/curriculum-docusaurus/docs/supervisors-and-training-posts/introduction.md

 #### Criterion 3.1.1 Teaching and learning opportunities in the workplace are targeted and enable exposure to the breadth of experience in the learning environment

-Evidence that the registrar is provided with opportunities
+Evidence that the registrar is provided with opportunities:
-•	for exposure to the breadth of experience provided by training post eg after hours, home, nursing home, secondary care
+* for exposure to the breadth of experience provided by training post eg after hours, home, nursing home, secondary care
-•	to work with and be part of the broader health care team, including nurses, consultant medical services, (including Telehealth options) hospitals, allied health professionals, diagnostic services, Aboriginal Health Services and other community services
+* to work with and be part of the broader health care team, including nurses, consultant medical services, (including Telehealth options) hospitals, allied health professionals, diagnostic services, Aboriginal Health Services and other community services
-•	to be involved in teaching and mentoring others
+* to be involved in teaching and mentoring others
-•	to take on positions of community advocacy and leadership as appropriate
+* to take on positions of community advocacy and leadership as appropriate

 #### Criterion 3.1.2 Structured education programs and continuing medical education sessions are accessible to the trainees

-Evidence that demonstrates registrars
+Evidence that demonstrates registrars:
-•	have a learning plan that is reviewed regularly
+* have a learning plan that is reviewed regularly
-•	have access to curriculum aligned education activities
+* have access to curriculum aligned education activities
-•	are aware of education activities available to them
+* are aware of education activities available to them
-•	are released to attend activities to meet training program requirements
+* are released to attend activities to meet training program requirements
-•	have a record of education activities attended
+* have a record of education activities attended

 ### Standard 3.2 Multidisciplinary clinical support services and equipment